Hemanth-Mydugolam/Interactome-Analysis-Tool/README.md

 The platform will generate a large table of all possible interactions between the ligand cells and the receptor cells, and this can subsequently be filtered and ranked using criteria defined by the user.

 The platform will also generate a sankey plot file that can be used to visualize the top interactions.
+The Final stage results need to be copied and pasted into the [SankeyMATIC](https://www.sankeymatic.com/build/) page embedded into the "Explore"  tab in the application.

 ### Using the Shiny Application
 #### Detailed Step-by-Step Guide